yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Week-1-Assignments.md

 Also, we just want to note and re-assure you that almost every future assignment will require more creativity and building your own work (as opposed to just following instructions like in this assignment).

+###Assignment 2 - Create a Personal HTML/CSS Site
+`< 5 hours`

+For this assignment, you should design and build a simple website introducing yourself to the class.
+At a minimum you should use at least 5 types of html tags and 5 types of css styles.
+If you already know any JS, you can optionally put in a javascript function or two.
+It's possible to spend an indefinitely amount of time creating a website that truly expresses yourself, but please limit yourself to just a few hours - 5 maximum.

+You should create your website in [JSFiddle](http://jsfiddle.net).
+It won't be possible to view the site in its own window from here very easily, and that's okay for now.
+We'll go over more shortly.

+As part of this assignment, you should read through and refer to Shay Howe's [Basic and Advanced Guides to HTML & CSS](http://learn.shayhowe.com).
+There are additional resources under [[Resources]], but you do not have to read them at this time.

 ## Submission
 `5 minutes`